Rapptz/discord.py/docs/api.rst

     Specifies the type of :class:`Message`.
 This is used to denote if a message is to be interpreted as a system message or a regular message.

+    .. container:: operations

+      .. describe:: x == y

+          Checks if two messages are equal.
+      .. describe:: x != y

+          Checks if two messages are not equal.

     .. attribute:: default

         The default message type.
 This is the same as regular messages.